 - Work authorization; and

-Bill Carrier, the firm’s managing partner, has been listed by Benchmark Litigation since 2010 as a ‘local star’ in the State of Maryland and cited by Baltimore Magazine in an annual list of Maryland “Super Lawyers.”
+Bill Carrier has been listed by Benchmark Litigation since 2010 as a ‘local star’ in the State of Maryland and cited by Baltimore Magazine in an annual list of Maryland “Super Lawyers.”
 He has a lengthy record of accomplishment in defending companies in employment litigation and general commercial disputes.

 Melissa Jones is chair of the firm's employment and labor law group.
 She is an active member of Meritas, Law Firms Worldwide and is a member of its labor & employment section and cannabis practice group steering committees.
 She served on the organization's Board of Directors, Executive Committee, and as its vice-chair of Finance.
 She is a member of its Leadership Institute Class of 2007.

 - Successfully defended IBM Corporation in United States District Court in many discrimination actions over a 20-year period;